 (Another good place to begin is with the brief intro on the Nowhere on our radar page.
-And please also be sure not to miss the important message, in green, below, at the bottom of this page.)
+And please also be sure not to miss the important message, in teal, below, at the bottom of this page.)

 Thanks for visiting my website!

 Why did I create this website?
 In short, its main purpose is to assist me in my effort to acquire philanthropic gift capital – so I can quit my day job, roll up my sleeves, and get busy doing all the myriad things I am chomping at the bit to be doing, with an aim towards “saving the planet” (that is my goal!).